Homotopy theory of curved operads and curved algebras: The filtered framework

 \begin{remark} It is well-known that the category $\Filt(\Aa)$ is not Abelian in general.
 However, this category is a reflective subcategory of the category of $\nN^{\op}$-indexed diagrams in $\Aa$ and thus is bicomplete.
 See Appendix~\ref{appendix: categorical stuff} for details. \end{remark}

 \begin{notation} Denote by $\graded \Aa$ the closed symmetric monoidal category of $\zZ$-graded $\Aa$-objects and by $\dg\Aa$ the closed symmetric monoidal category of $\zZ$-graded complexes in $\Aa$ (dg objects in $\Aa$ for short).
 A \emph{predifferential} on a graded object $X$ in $\graded \Aa$ is a degree $-1$ map of graded objects $d : X \rightarrow X$.
-We denote by $\pg\Aa$ the closed symmetric monoidal category of predifferential graded object (pg object in $\Aa$ for short). \end{notation}
+We denote by $\pg\Aa$ the closed symmetric monoidal category of predifferential graded objects (pg objects in $\Aa$ for short). \end{notation}

 \begin{remark} When $\Aa$ is a Grothendieck category, the category $\pg\Aa$ of predifferential graded objects is again a Grothendieck category.
 Colimits are taken degreewise and filtered colimits are degreewise exact hence exact.
 Finally, if $\{ U_i\}_{i \in I}$ is a family of generators of $\Aa$, then $\{ D^{n,\infty}U_i := (\amalg_{k\leq n} U_i,\, d) \}_{n \in \zZ,\, i \in I}$, where the $k$-th copy of $U_i$ is in degree $k$, $d$ sends $u$ in the $k$-th copy to $u$ in the $(k-1)$-th copy and where the filtration is given by $F_p (D^{n,\infty}U_i) = \amalg_{k\leq n-2p} U$, is a family of generators of $\pg\Aa$. \end{remark}